 Local Inventory ads

 When using Local Inventory ads, be sure to turn on Product Ratings to further encourage purchases.
 High ratings increase shopper trust for your product and brand.
 For low ratings, be sure to reach out to customers who were dissatisfied and resolve the issue.
-Studies show that resolving complaints in customers’ favour increases the chance of them doing business with you again 70 percent of the time.
+Studies show that resolving complaints in customers’ favor increases the chance of them doing business with you again 70 percent of the time.
 So it’s worth your time to monitor your reviews carefully.

 Beyond local ads and product ratings, Google also allows merchants to offer promotions on products featured within the Google Shopping feed to further entice customers to their site.